ssantoshp/sweezy/README.md

-# zephyr
+# sweezy
-Zephyr allows to you release python package fastly and easily in one command so you can reiterate faster
+Sweezy allows to you release python package fastly and easily in one command so you can reiterate faster